What should a wife focus on to strengthen sexual intimacy with her husband?

 I am trying to write around monthly topics, and this month we are journeying through sex and intimacy.

-We started with Dear Christians, It’s Okay to Talk About Sex where we explored sexual misconceptions and how to overcome them.
+We started with Dear Christians, Let’s Talk About Sex where we explored sexual misconceptions and how to overcome them.

 Then last week we looked as 6 things a wife can do when her husband has low libido –> When Your Husband Has a Lower Sex Drive.